Extend the life of your silk clothing and deter damaging moth larvae by following the advice below:

 In cleaning silk garments, it is important to follow manufacturer’s instructions.
 Most silk garments will need to be dry-cleaned to protect the delicate fabrics.
 This typically includes the more structured silk garments and those with very delicate weaves.

 However, many silk garments can be hand-washed as long as you do so carefully.
 Always use a gentle hand-wash detergent or even a mild (baby formula) shampoo and lukewarm water.
 To remove the excess water after rinsing, roll the garment in a towel and press gently to blot away the extra moisture.
 Then you can iron the fabric dry using a low-heat setting on your iron.
 Whenever possible test a swatch or unobtrusive corner of the garment before placing the iron in a visible location on the garment.

 Never, ever use chlorine bleach on silk.
-It will cause the fabric to yellow and the fibers to breakdown more quickly.
+It will cause the fabric to yellow and the fibres to breakdown more quickly.

 Please note that MothPrevention.com takes no responsibility for any loss or liability due to information included on this site.